Francis-Muriithi/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  The error was "uninitialized constant ToysController::Toys"  which prompted me to check the create method and realized that there was an unnecessary "s" changing Toys.create to Toy.create resolved the error.

 - Update the number of likes for a toy

   - How I debugged:
+  Unpexppected end of Json.
+I checked and realised that the render format for the toy was not specified and I added the render method to solve the error.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+404 error.
+  The delete method in the controler was okay but there was no specified route for delete (destroy) in the rputes.
+I added it and the error was resolved.